mattcarlotta/nvi/README.md

 # nvi bin

-A standalone .env file parser for interpolating and assigning multiple .env files into a process.
+A stand-alone .env file parser for interpolating and assigning multiple .env files into a process.

 ## Quick Links